British Rail Class 74: Electronic traction control

 Obtaining a DC supply controlled by rectifiers requires an AC power source.
 Consequently, the existing auxiliary generator was converted to a three-phase alternator with automatic voltage regulator.
 This arrangement gives improved control of traction current over conventional rheostatic systems and permits fine control when starting a train.
-The system also functioned as form of wheel slip protection by regulating traction current voltage and supply across all the locomotive's traction motors at once.
+The system also functioned as a form of wheel slip protection by regulating traction current voltage and supply across all the locomotive's traction motors at once.
 Normally a driver has to maintain tractive effort well below the rail adhesion limit to give themselves time to respond to wheel slip.
 The constant current systems of Class 74 were designed to allow the driver to apply power very near the limit of adhesion and the booster output is regulated in such a way that the maximum current of any traction motor group does not exceed the selected value.
 Thus, even when one axle starts slipping, the voltage across the whole group of motors cannot rise because current in the non-slipping motors is fixed.
 As one motor begins to slip, its current consumption drops (electric motors use greatest current when stalled and least while free-running) which provides more current for the non-slipping motor.
 The voltage drops proportionately and the slipping motor – now partly deprived of power – begins to slow, which stops the slipping and returns the traction system to the state it was in before slip set in; thus torque can be maintained at a point just below friction break-away.